• Skip to primary navigation

 Instructions

-2. Add cauliflower florets to the pan and spread out so the florets aren’t overlapping too much (this may require you to use two baking sheets).
+2. Add the cauliflower florets to the pan and spread them out so the florets aren’t overlapping too much.

-3. Drizzle with Thrive® Algae Oil and season with Himalayan sea salt and black pepper.
-Lightly toss to coat, then bake for 25- 30 minutes, until cauliflower is lightly browned and fork tender, but not mushy.
+3. Drizzle the florets with Thrive® Algae Oil and season them with Himalayan sea salt and black pepper.
+Lightly toss to coat them in the oil and seasonings, then bake for 25- 30 minutes, until cauliflower is lightly browned and fork tender, but not mushy.

-4. Remove from the oven and allow to cool slightly, then transfer to a large bowl and toss with fresh cilantro and a big squeeze of lemon.
+4. Remove the pan from the oven and allow the cauliflower to cool slightly, then transfer them to a large bowl and toss with fresh cilantro and a big squeeze of lemon.

 5. To make the lemon tahini, whisk together the tahini, lemon juice, water, Himalayan sea salt, and black pepper with a fork until smooth.
 Add more water as needed in 1 Tablespoon increments to reach desired consistency.